 The resulting records in the Mishnah, Tosefta, and the two Talmuds are largely made up of situations where authorities discuss (and usually disagree about) the way the law applies.
 These documents end up sounding a lot like case law, telling what was decided in each case and explaining the reasoning behind the decisions.

 As a student Pharisee, Saul would have found himself in the middle of Torah study, learning the oral traditions, and participating in arguments over application of law.

-Now some of the scribes were sitting there, questioning in their hearts, “Why does this fellow speak in this way?
-It is blasphemy!
+Now some teachers of the law were sitting there, thinking to themselves, “Why does this fellow talk like that?
+He’s blaspheming!
 Who can forgive sins but God alone?”
 (Mark 2:6-7)

 A similar conversation happened when Jesus was at dinner at the home of the Pharisee Simon, when Jesus told a woman that her sins are forgiven (Luke 7:36-50).